32 Best Ways to Say “Don’t Call Me Sir, I Work for a Living”

 Using assertive language empowers you to assert your preference confidently while acknowledging the respect others intend to convey.
 By addressing the matter directly, you can foster a workplace environment that values open and respectful communication.

-Cultural and Societal Reflections
+Cultural And Societal Reflections

 Examining Power Dynamics